Comparison of Injectable Phenytoin and Laveracetam in Control of Neonatal Seizure due to Hypoxic Ischemic Encephalopathy

-Objectives: To record and analyze the demographic data of enrolled neonates, type of clinically observed seizures and risk factors for birth asphyxia and to compare the efficacy of leveracetam and phenytoin as a sole agent in control of neonatal seizure due to grade II HIE.
+Objectives: To compare the efficacy of leviracetam and phenytoin as a sole agent in the control of neonatal seizure due to grade II HIE.

-Methodology: A prospective comparative study was conducted in the nursery of the Combined Military Hospital Malir Cantt for 7 months from June 2020 to Dec 2020.
-A total of 60 cases of grade II HIE (based on Sarnet staging) due to birth asphyxia (labeled on a predefined criterion) were reported during the study period and were enrolled using a consecutive sampling technique.
-Their demographic data, clinical features, and frequencies of the selected known risk factors for birth asphyxia were recorded.
-Sample was randomized into two groups using alternate sampling technique.
-I/V Phenytoin was given to group A, while I/V Leveracetam was given to group B. The response was measured in terms of seizure control with a single drug.
+Methodology: A Prospective comparative study was conducted in the neonatal ICU of Combined Military Hospital Malir Cantt for 7 months from June 2020 to Dec 2020.
+Total 60 cases of grade II HIE due to perinatal asphyxia were reported during the study period and were enrolled using simple consecutive sampling technique.
+Their demographic data, clinical features and frequencies of the selected known risk factors for perinatal asphyxia were recorded.
+The samples were randomized into two groups using alternate sampling technique.
+Group A was given I/V Phenytoin while group B was given I/V Laveracetam.
+The response was measured in terms of seizure control with single drug.

 Conclusion: Perinatal asphyxia is more common in preterm neonates.
-Gestational diabetes is the most common risk factor for birth asphyxia.
-Phenytoin is significantly better first line sole antiepileptic agent than Leveracetam.
+Gestational diabetes is the most common risk factor for perinatal asphyxia.
+Phenytoin is significantly better first line sole antiepileptic agent than Laveracetam.